How to Use Chord Groove

 • Add downstrokes and upstrokes.

-• Use pauses or mutes (x) to create space.
+• Use misses/rests to create space.

 • Save your favourite grooves for later practice.